AMATEUR RADIO GUIDE

 New trends and technology do not let radio amateurs get bored.

 There are countless interests and possibilities.

 It is hardly possible to find a universal definition for amateur radio.
 Due to its diversity, it is much more than just "radio" as a communication technique, which has long since found its way into our everyday lives in a more regulated form with modern radio telephones.
 Amateur radio today is a mixture of technology, experimentation, communication and competition.
 A hobby in which - whether organized collectively or independently - everyone finds his place.
 The only entrance hurdle to obtain an amateur radio license is to pass an examination.
 However, this also ensures a higher level compared to other media and hobbies.
-Nevertheless, there are already about 80,000 radio amateurs in Germany alone, many of whom are members of the Deutsche Amateur-Radio-Club e.
-V. (DARC), are organized.
+Nevertheless, there are about 3 million radio amateurs in the world.

 DIVERSITY AND TOLERANCE IN ACTION

 Most hobbies have many beautiful sides.
 But with hardly any of them is this as pronounced as with amateur radio.
 With it, every corner of the earth can be reached.
 It is exciting to try out how far one's own equipment can reach under the current technical and meteorological conditions - even with a handheld radio, many 100 km can be bridged with overreach.
 Or to communicate with radio amateurs in other countries, across borders and languages.
 Radio amateurs build their own equipment, antennas and even their own satellites.
 They try out morse code radio, as it was common more than 100 years ago, as well as voice radio, image transmission or the most modern digital transmission methods.
 And they hold contests, collect confirmation cards for radio contacts, or run athletically through the woods in the so-called fox hunt.
 Yes, amateur radio is not a "couch potato" hobby.
 And this is only a small part of the whole range of amateur radio.